datagrok-ai/public/help/develop/getting-started.md

 ## 3. Tooling for local development

-Datagrok comes with the `datagrok-tools` NPM package to help you scaffold a package, an application, or a project on your local environment.
+Datagrok comes with the `datagrok-tools` npm package to help you scaffold a package, an application, or a project on your local environment.
 You will also use `datagrok-tools` to build and publish your code.
 For more information, check out the [datagrok-tools README].